zorowangtt/phdthesis/source/10_chapter2_methods.md

 Prior to each reMD production run, we carried out minimization and equilibration, kepping the positions of the backbone atoms with harmonic restraints of 2 kcal/(mol·Å^2^) imposed on them, while no restraints were imposed on the sidechain atoms.
 For further improvement of the models, we turned off the harmonic restrictions imposed on the backbone atoms and continued the reMD simulations for 2 ns with a 0.5-fs time step.
 The particle mesh Ewald (PME) method[@petersen1995] was used to evaluate the long-range electrostatic interactions, and the nonbonded interactions were truncated at a distance cutoff of 10 Å.
-During the reMD simulations a force constant of 100 kcal/(mol·Å^2^) and a bin width of 0.025 nm, the conformational ensemble of the system was generated in such a wasy that the distance distributions of each spin label pair were restrained to those of the experimental distance distribution histograms.
+During the reMD simulations a force constant of 100 kcal/(mol·Å^2^) and a bin width of 0.025 nm, the conformational ensemble of the system was generated in such a way that the distance distributions of each spin label pair were restrained to those of the experimental distance distribution histograms.
 In each reMD production run, the atomic coordinates were saved every 1 ps.
 Since we have 25 copies of each spin label, a total of 625 distances were calculated for each pair of spin labels from a single snapshot of their trajectories, and a total of 1, 250 000 data points were generated for each pair of spin labels from a single reMD production run.
-Using PyMOL[@llc2015] and VMD[@humphrey1996], respectively, trajectory analysis and protein visualization were carried out.
+Trajectory analysis and protein visualization were carried out using PyMOL[@llc2015] and VMD[@humphrey1996], respectively,